eastlansing/HAC_confidence_interval/README.md

 This repository contains Python code for Monte Carlo simulations in "An Estimating Equation Approach for Robust Confidence Intervals for Autocorrelations of Stationary Time Series" by Hwang and Vogelsang (2023).
 The paper develops heteroskedasticity and autocorrelation (HAC) robust approaches to construct confidence interval for autocorrelations for the time series with general stationary serial correlation structures.
 The Monte Carlo simulations by the code investigate null rejection probabilities, power and computation of confidence intervals by the extensive simulations regarding autocorrelation function.
 For comprehensive explanations about the simulation set-up and analysis of the results, please refer to our working paper, available here: [[Paper Link]](https://taeyoonhwang.s3.us-east-2.amazonaws.com/Taeyoon_Hwang_JMP.pdf)

 ## Usage
-The codes are packaged to conduct Monte Carlo simulations for different values of interest by single command.
+The codes are packaged to conduct Monte Carlo simulations for different values of interest by a single command.
 For example,

 ```bash
 python empirical_size_graph.py --DGP "AR1-IID" --lag_set "1" --size_set "100,200,500,2000" --phi_set "0.1,0.3,0.5,0.7,0.9,-0.1,-0.3,-0.5,-0.7,-0.9" --replication "1000"